 She has concerns about the impact volatile sharemarkets may have on her super balance.
 However, she’s keen to ensure her balance will grow enough to provide a comfortable level of income in retirement.

 I need to preserve my super balance and draw an income to supplement part-time earnings.

 Patricia is looking for a solution that can secure a supplementary income to top-up her part-time earnings now, without risking the super balance she’ll need to generate her income when she fully retires.

 Protect current and future income with sharemarket protection

-Recognising that Patricia is close to retirement and will need to draw income from her super, her adviser recommends rolling over $150,000 of her super into Allianz Retire+ Future Safe.
+Recognising that Patricia is close to retirement and will need to draw income from her super, her adviser recommends rolling over a portion of her super into Allianz Retire+ Future Safe.
 Patricia can maintain her exposure to the sharemarket as a core part of her investment strategy in the lead-up to retirement, and still have peace of mind that she can limit her market losses.
 She can manage her exposure to sequencing risk at a time when her retirement savings are most vulnerable.

 She can access at least 5% of her account balance at commencement each year to supplement her part time salary.

 Investing in Future Safe will also support Patricia’s transition to retirement strategy by allowing her to access some of her super as a regular income stream.